niemal/github-webhooks/README.md

 ```

 basePath is in case you want to bind to a specific basePath with Elysia (i.e. running multiple `nextjs` instances on a reverse nginx proxy like I am).
-Where the `refs` record contains the `full_name` of your repository as a key, pointing to a record of `branch head` (`main` i.e.) which points to events (`push` i.e.) corresponding to an array in which the first argument is the location of the script you want to run, accompanied by arguments as the rest items of the array.
+Where the `refs` record contains the `full_name` of your repository as a key, pointing to a record of `branch head` (`main` i.e.) which points to events (`push` i.e.). `exec` corresponds to an array in which the first argument is the location of the script you want to run, accompanied by arguments as the rest items of the array. `cwd` stands for current working directory (on the script runtime).

 Just run it with: